reivictor-dev/reivictor-dev/README.md

 Just a fullstack guy that study it with fire in his eyes 🔥

 - ⚙️ Backend focus
-- 🖼️ Frontend? see my codes 🤔
+- 🖼️ Frontend?
+See my codes 🤔
 - 💻 API Maker

 <div id="badges">